Juhi635/Calculator/README.md

 ## Live Demo

-Explore the live demo of the basic calculator https://clone-calculator.vercel.app/
+Explore the live demo of the basic calculator ➡️ https://clone-calculator.vercel.app/

 ## Features

-- **Arithmetic Operations:** The calculator supports addition, subtraction, multiplication, and division, allowing users to perform basic calculations efficiently.
+- **➕ Arithmetic Operations:** The calculator supports addition, subtraction, multiplication, and division, allowing users to perform basic calculations efficiently.

-- **Responsive Design:** Designed to be responsive, the calculator layout adjusts dynamically to ensure optimal viewing and interaction across various devices and screen sizes.
+- **📱 Responsive Design:** Designed to be responsive, the calculator layout adjusts dynamically to ensure optimal viewing and interaction across various devices and screen sizes.

-- **Error Handling:** The calculator includes error handling mechanisms to handle invalid inputs and prevent calculation errors.
+- **❌ Error Handling:** The calculator includes error handling mechanisms to handle invalid inputs and prevent calculation errors.

 ## Usage